Trofie al Pesto: a Typical Recipe from Liguria – How to Make it

 Place the flour in a mound on a large floured surface and make a well in the center.
 Add the water and salt.
-Using a fork, gently start to work the flour into the liquid.
-Continue until the dough becomes sticky and difficult to work with the fork.
+Gently start to work using the fork the flour into the liquid, continue until the dough becomes sticky and difficult to work with the fork.

-Use your hands to form the dough into a ball.
-Knead the dough until it is smooth and elastic, about 10 minutes.
-Divide the dough into 8 balls, cover, and let rest for 10-15 minutes.
+Use your hands to form the dough into a ball then knead the dough until it is smooth and elastic, about 10 minutes.
+Divide the dough into 8 balls, cover, and let it rest for 10-15 minutes.
 You can also make this dough in a food processor.

 How to form Trofie